Dan0419/medicure-app-assignment-project/README.md

 ### Business Challenge/Requirement

-When a developer pushes the updated code to the GIT master branch:
+When a developer pushes the updated code to the GIT master branch :
 1. The Jenkins pipeline should be triggered.
 2. Code should be checked out, compiled, tested, packaged, and containerized.
 3. Terraform should provision the test and prd environment.
 (2 separate ec2 instances)